Does DisplayPort 1.4 support 1440p 144Hz? Bandwidth and HDR guide

 How this is calculated

 This is the canonical 27-inch 1440p gaming monitor mode.
-Any DisplayPort 1.4 cable with a certified DP-HBR3 chipset handles it without DSC, which means latency and colour accuracy are both at their best-case values.
-Older DisplayPort 1.2 tops out at 17.28 Gbps and can't quite make this at 4:4:4 — you'd have to drop to 8-bit (13.4 Gbps) or use 4:2:2 chroma.
+Any DisplayPort 1.4 cable with a certified DP-HBR3 chipset handles it without DSC, which means latency and color accuracy are both at their best-case values.
+Older DisplayPort 1.2 tops out at 17.28 Gbps and can't quite make this at 4:4:4.
+You'd have to drop to 8-bit (13.4 Gbps) or use 4:2:2 chroma.

 Verdict